ss7025/CS_Final_Project/README.md

 This project uses a lot of HTML, CSS, some Javascript and Python.
 Although I didn't use too much python, a lot of the problem solving skills that I have learned this semester through this class was incorporated in this project.

+I also was able to launch the website using github pages.
+Here is the link: https://ss7025.github.io/CS_Final_Project/